 Surprising Sharks by Nicola Davies

-We used this books to create an anchor chart to record the details in the text!
+We used this book about sharks to create an anchor chart to record the details in the text!

 This book is included in our Engaging Readers Series.
 In these units, we focus on one book per week to teach reading comprehension.
 Here are the lessons that are taught within this book unit.